andrewkerr9000/rust-dojo/ownership_and_borrowing/README.md

 This dojo:
 ======

 Each task is in a separate sub directory.
 Existing code will not compile.
-Get it to compile and ensure any tests pass.
+Get it to compile.
+There are no tests.

 Outline
 =====